ppitlehra/MonacoMarkets_pvt/docs/POTENTIAL_IMPROVEMENTS.md

-# Potential Improvements for SEI CLOB Based on Phoenix and DeepBook Analysis
+# Potential Improvements for SEI CLOB Based on Competitor Analysis

-Based on the architectural comparison between SEI CLOB, Phoenix, and DeepBook/Openbook, and considering the test failures observed, this document outlines potential improvements for the SEI CLOB implementation.
+Based on the architectural comparison between SEI CLOB and competitor DEXs, and considering the test failures observed, this document outlines potential improvements for the SEI CLOB implementation.

-## 1. State Management Improvements
+## 1. State Synchronization and Management

 ### Current Issue
 The recurring `State: order does not exist` error in tests suggests a synchronization issue between the `Vault` and `State` contracts.
 When `Vault.calculateFees` attempts to retrieve order details from the `State` contract, the specified order ID cannot be found.